ultimate-notion/ultimate-notion/docs/getting_started.md

 Regardless of the properties, each page has *attributes* such as a title, cover, icon, or whether it is archived or not.
 The *title* attribute of a page is special and will always be shown as database property, while the actual name of the property can be customized.
 Consequently, a schema always has a title property.
+When a page is in a database, think of the title as a kind of primary key or human-readable identifier, but it does not have to be unique!
+This concept is important when *relation* properties are used between different databases as the title property of a linked page will show up in the relation column.
 If a page is deleted by you using Ultimate Notion, it will not be deleted but *archived* and this page attribute will be set accordingly.

 A page, e.g. with title "child-page", can be contained in another page, e.g. with title "parent-page".
 This leads to a hierarchy that is typically used for structuring content.
 We say that "parent-page" is the *parent* of "child-page" and